rustaceanrob/kyoto/README.md

     .num_required_peers(2)
     // Create the node and client
     .build_node()
-    .unwrap()
+    .unwrap();
 ```

 #### Minimum Supported Rust Version (MSRV) Policy

 The `kyoto` core library with default features supports an MSRV of Rust 1.63.
 To build the library with Rust 1.63, the `database` feature requires a pinned dependency: `cargo update -p allocator-api2 --precise "0.2.9"`.

 While connections over the Tor protocol are supported by the feature `tor`, the dependencies required cannot support the MSRV.
 As such, no MSRV guarantees will be made when using Tor, and the feature should be considered experimental.